clickonmedia/interactive-longform-articles/README.md

 ### Shortcode

 * A carousel list of interactive articles can be added by using shortcode [interactive-list max="3"].
-Max parameter indicates the maximum amount of articles listed.
+"Max" parameter indicates the maximum amount of articles listed.
+Requires that featured images are set for all articles.

 ## Requirements